hjelev/OpenVPN-Stats/README.md

 user4                     46.47.84.49         221.06 MB     806.24 MB  Mon Feb 13 00:49:54 2017
 ```

-How to run the script with a cron:
+How to run the script on system restart?

+Add this to your crontab:

 ```
   #this will start the webserver displaing the statistics